 Not all of Seattle Housing Authority's activities and programs are part of the MTW program.
 In previous annual MTW reports, we included information about both MTW and non-MTW activities.
-However, due to increasingly strict specifications from HUD about the contents and format of this report, this document now focuses on MTW activities alone.
+However, due to increasingly strict guidance from HUD about the contents and format of this report, this document now focuses on MTW activities alone.
 For more information about all of Seattle Housing Authority's programs, please see our website (www.seattlehousing.org) for agency-wide annual reports and our strategic plan.

-MTW Goals and objectives
+MTW Goals and Objectives

-2015 was an important year for Seattle Housing Authority in many ways.
-The 2015 Annual Plan set MTW priorities for the year connected to the agency's ongoing focus on promoting self sufficiency, providing choice in housing, and increasing operational efficiency.
-Progress on these priorities is reflected throughout this report and in progress made on the new MTW activities proposed in the 2015 Annual Plan.
+2016 was an important year for Seattle Housing Authority in many ways.
+The 2016 Annual Plan set MTW priorities for the year connected to the agency's ongoing focus on promoting self sufficiency, providing choice in housing, and increasing operational efficiency.
+Progress on these priorities is reflected throughout this report.